WiMoVE-OSS/docs/docs/setup/manual/gateway.md

 ??? tip "Setting up VXLANs without netplan"

     As an alternative, you can also set up the interfaces using the `ip` command directly.
-Note that these interfaces will not persist rebooting so you have to run the following script on every boot:
+Note that these interfaces will not persist on reboot so you have to run the following script on every boot:

     ```bash
     #!/bin/bash